-The Total Voice Suffolk team is made up of six experienced
+The Total Voice Suffolk team is made up of five experienced

 We have come together as a partnership so that when you contact Total Voice Suffolk, you can quickly get the right specialist support with a single referral.